karimelbahi/Hello-World-CI-CD-Github-Actions/README.md

       * [Checkout](https://github.com/marketplace/actions/checkout) : This action checks-out your repository under `$GITHUB_WORKSPACE`, so your workflow can access it.
       * [Setup Java JDK](https://github.com/marketplace/actions/setup-java-jdk) : Set up Java JDK.
       * [Upload Build Lint Report](https://github.com/marketplace/actions/upload-a-build-artifact) : This uploads artifacts from your workflow allowing you to share data between jobs and store data once a workflow is complete.
+      * [Upload Build APK](https://github.com/marketplace/actions/release-apk) : TO generate and build an APK.

 ### Reun and create Unit test report